| |

 "IDE\DiskIBM-DSCM-11000__________________________SC2IC801" is the device ID of one of the supported Microdrives.

-In analogy to these lines we add one line for each 'removable' USB drive we want to turn into an USB hard drive.
+In analogy to these lines we add one line for each 'removable' USB drive we want to turn into a USB hard drive.
 The ID is found in the Windows device management: Expand 'Disk drives', right click your USB drive, select Properties.
 On the tab "Details" under XP the item "Device instance ID" is already selected.
 Click on the ID in the List and press Ctrl+C, this copies the ID into the Windows Clipboard and can be pasted somewhere else with Ctrl+V.

 Sample: